-These delicious homemade Perfected Chocolate Chip Cookies are the perfect combination of crunchy outside edges and chewy inside.
-With the addition of Heath Bar pieces, these will be your new favorite cookie!
+These delicious homemade Chocolate Chip Cookies are the perfect combination of crunchy outside edges and chewy inside.
+With the addition of Heath Bar pieces, these will be your new favorite chocolate chip cookie recipe!

 What makes a great chocolate chip cookie?